 - Use DT_UI8 data type to store the Count results.

-- Use DT_UI4 data type to store the Distinct count results.
+- You can use DT_UI4 data type to store the Distinct count results.

 Aggregate Transformation in SSIS Basic Mode Example